School of Nursing

 The Helen Emori King Professional Leadership Award is presented to a graduate student who demonstrates outstanding leadership ability in nursing.

 The School of Nursing has a variety of scholarships that have been endowed by alumni and friends.
 Most of the scholarships are awarded on the basis of academic/clinical performance, financial need, and citizenship.
-The Office of the Dean can provide students with more information, as well as with application forms.
+The Office of the Dean can provide students with more information.

 Primary full-time faculty